derekburgess/jaws/README.md

 `OPENAI_API_KEY`

-Somewhat Optional: Since OpenAI is not free, by passing --api transformers, or jaws-utils --download model, jaws can download and run on device models from Hugging Face. jaws-compute currently uses bigcode/starcoder2-3b to create embeddings.
+Somewhat Optional: Since OpenAI is not free, by passing --api transformers, or jaws-utils --model jina-code, jaws can download and run on device models from Hugging Face. jaws-compute currently uses jinaai/jina-embeddings-v2-base-code to create embeddings.
 Feel free to adjust the model usage, but either way create an env variable for:

 `HUGGINGFACE_API_KEY`